andreicozma1/GroupChat-GPT/README.md

       below)
 - Response Coordinator
     - Dictates which assistant(s) needs to respond to the user's message.
-    - For example, if the promptUser asks "hey, how are you all?", multiple assistants may respond, each with their own unique response.
+    - For example, if the promptUser asks "hey, how are you all?", multiple assistants follow up, each with their own unique response.
     - If the promptUser asks "Hey DALL-E, I need to generate an image", then only DALL-E will respond.
 - User Traits, Characteristics, and Rules